 The Decision Maker

-He stepped forward and demanded that the hysterical crowd remain calm until all of his grievances could be addressed, as if the crowd would immediately return to hysterics once his concerns were settled.
-After a space of five seconds, the crowd stopped wailing and he had their attention.
+He demanded that the hysterical crowd remain calm until all of his grievances could be addressed, as if the crowd would immediately return to hysterics once his concerns were settled.
+After a space of five seconds, the hostages stopped wailing and he had their attention.

 “Ladies and gentlemen, my name is Isaac Jacobs and I am not here to rob you, so please don’t do anything rash that will jeopardize you or your neighbor’s safety.
 You have become unwilling participants in a social experiment.
 However, after a few minutes of discomfort, I will gladly release you and you will leave unharmed.
 In a moment, the police will arrive, along with the media.
 I will address my concerns only after I have everyone’s full attention, as I don’t like to repeat myself more than necessary.

 “As I mentioned before, I am not here to take your money or your valuables.
-I have a specific grievance that will be addressed shortly.
+I have a specific grievance which will be addressed shortly.
 Until then, please remain calm and try to make yourselves comfortable.”
 He walked along the length of the bank counting his hostages.
 “There are twenty-two of you present, including employees.
-I intended to act early, as the bank doors opened, to minimize the potential number of casualties.
+I intended to act earlier, as the bank doors opened, to minimize the potential number of casualties, but I was delayed in my arrival.
 I tell you this so that you will be prepared to answer questions of the authorities after I am removed from power.
-There are only twenty-two of you present.
+There are twenty-two of you present.
 Please remember that number.
 Only twenty-one of you will be leaving, as one of you will die in this incident.”

-The first person to stand was a woman who appeared to be around forty years old, “I am the bank president, I am responsible for everything that happens here, and I will be the first.”
+The first person to stand was a woman who appeared to be fortyish.
+“I am the bank president, I am responsible for everything that happens here, and I will be the first.”
 She glanced over at the cowboy as if to tell him that his gallantry was wasted on a liberated woman.
-A line formed behind her until all twenty-two people stood in an orderly line.
+A line formed behind her until all stood in an orderly fashion.
 He examined the crowd and pointed to two elderly gentlemen in the middle.
 “I would like for the two of you to go last, if you please.
-That way I can determine how the events will unfold.”
+That way I can determine how these events will unfold.”
 He watched as they complied with his orders and took their position at the back of the line.
 “Very good.
 Now, I want you to step forward one at a time, beginning with Mrs….
 I am sorry, I don’t know your name.”

 The bank president glared at him.
 “Misses Kincaid,” with special emphasis on misses.